0x5a4/ocscripts/README.md

 as virtually anything you can think of yourself(I monitored the combined contents of my ME-System).
 At the moment it HAS to run on the same system as the `salmon` instance.

-### guppy (TODO)
-Automates Avaritia's Singularity as there is no way for the ME-System to export 27000 "Block-Of-Expensive-Material"s by itself.

 ### mkfrctrl (TODO)
 `mkfrctrl` or `mekanism-fusion-reactor-control` can monitor a fusion reactor.
 It can also automatically restart the reactor if it decides to die on a server restart again, charge a laser